Home Report Clarkston

 Clarkston contains two golf clubs with long histories: The Cathcart Castle Golf Club, which opened in 1895 as Merrylea Golf Club, and, Williamwood Golf Club, founded in 1906.
 Both clubs are very popular often with waiting lists to join and offer a challenging design around rolling parkland.

 In terms of education, Clarkston has three nearby primary schools: Carolside Primary, Netherlee Primary, and Busby Primary.
 The local secondary school is Williamwood High School.
 East Renfrewshire generally is seen to have excellent quality state schooling.
 Williamwood High School is often high in the top 50 state schools for highers annually, being as high as in the top five across Scotland in recent years.
 The desire for a good education is known to be one of the primary factors increasing demand for homes in the area.

-As of June 2021, property in Clarkston stood at £298,835 in January 2023.
+The average price for property in Clarkston stood at £298,835 in January 2023.
 Though different property types in Clarkston have had different average selling prices over the last 12 months: £477,701 for detached properties, £361,612 for semi-detached, £260,420 for terraced, and £178,022 for flats.
 The local market in Clarkston has seen spikes in final selling prices of late given the attractiveness of the town generally, coupled with a low supply of available homes in the area, and an overarching desire for people to move after lockdown, making it a market very much in favour of sellers at present.
 That aside, East Renfrewshire is an area where demand is known to outstrip supply generally, fuelled by attractive living and good schooling.
 There’s a wide variety of house types too from the typical 1920s and 30s style bungalows, as well as many fine Victorian sandstone properties, with some Georgian villas in the vicinity too.